 Soft pretzels are something I’ve made with my kids a couple of times and have been meaning to share the recipe.
 They are so much fun to make.
-The soft pretzel dough resembles play dough, so it’s perfect for cooking with toddlers.
+We also love baking Whole Wheat Crusty French bread, 30 minute dinner rolls, and Fast & Easy Biscuits.

-I broke the dough into 12 equal pieces and we counted them together.
+I broke the soft pretzel dough into 12 equal pieces and we counted them together.
 It was a nice toddler math lesson.

-After we broke up the dough, I had the kids roll each piece into a “snake” and form them into shapes.
+After we broke up the dough, I had the kids roll each piece into a “snake” and form their soft pretzels into shapes.
 The shape of the pretzel really doesn’t matter, so don’t get too hung up on them looking pretty.
 They will still taste good, regardless of the shape.

 You could even spell your child’s name out if you want.
 I did that the last time we made soft pretzels.
 This time, my kids were more into making their own shapes.